Skip to main content

 An Overview of the Core Federal Laws

-Several key federal statutes form the protective barrier around your in the context of workplace wellness.
+Several key federal statutes form the protective barrier around your health information in the context of workplace wellness.
 Each law addresses a different aspect of the relationship between your health, your data, and your employment.
 Understanding their distinct roles can help you appreciate the comprehensive nature of these protections.

 • The Americans with Disabilities Act (ADA) This law prohibits discrimination based on disability.
 In the wellness context, it requires that any program involving medical inquiries or exams be strictly voluntary and that your medical data be kept confidential.